Develop and Integrate Software with Continuous Integration

-Trigger an automated pipeline of tasks on Jenkins by pushing the committed changes to GitHub or by making a pull request to merge the remote feature branch into the master branch.
+Trigger an automated pipeline of tasks on Jenkins by pushing the committed changes to GitHub or by making a pull request to merge the remote feature branch into the main branch.

 Jenkins runs the automated pipeline, including MATLAB and Simulink tests, and generates artifacts as specified in the project configuration.

 If you do not succeed in pushing your changes or making a pull request, follow these steps:

 Inspect the automated pipeline results and the generated test artifacts.
 Make appropriate changes to your code.

 Trigger a new pipeline on Jenkins by pushing your changes to GitHub or by making a pull request.

 Integration engineers can use Jenkins test artifacts to decide when to merge the feature branch into the main branch.